PatrickHenson/patrickhenson.github.io/_posts/2018-12-18-job-hunting-advice.md

 # The Offer <a name="offer"></a>
 ---

 Congratulations!
 You got the offer.

 If it's your dream job your almost done.

-If you have multiple offers and they're all good
+If you have multiple competitive offers, then you have a variety of factors to consider and a tough decision ahead.